godkingjay/selenium-twitter-scraper/CONTRIBUTING.md

 4. Make sure your code lints.
 5. Issue that pull request!

-## Any contributions you make will be under the MIT Software License
+## Any contributions you make will be under the Apache License Version 2.0 Software License

-In short, when you submit code changes, your submissions are understood to be under the same [GNU General Public License v3.0 License](https://choosealicense.com/licenses/gpl-3.0/) that covers the project.
+In short, when you submit code changes, your submissions are understood to be under the same [Apache License Version 2.0 License](https://choosealicense.com/licenses/apache-2.0/) that covers the project.
 Feel free to contact the maintainers if that's a concern.

 ## Report bugs using Github's [issues](https://github.com/godkingjay/selenium-twitter-scraper/issues)